matteodem/meteor-easy-search/README.md

 ```
 EasySearch.createSearchIndex('cars', {
     'collection' : Cars,        // instanceof Meteor.Collection
-    'fields' : 'company',   // can also be an array of fields
+    'field'      : 'company',   // can also be an array of fields
     'limit'      : 20,          // default: 10
     'exact'      : true         // default: false
 });

 EasySearch.search('cars', 'Volvo'); // Returns all cars with a company which equal Volvo